Skip to main content

 This gives you visibility into request latency, database query performance, error rates, and more.

 For the full setup guide, see OpenTelemetry Monitoring.
-For application-level log configuration (log levels, debug output), see Logging Configuration.
+For application-level log configuration (log levels, debug output), see Logging Open WebUI.
+For structured-logging defaults aimed at log aggregators, plus the dedicated audit log that records auth events, admin actions, and data access, see Observability and Audit Logging in the Hardening guide.

 Putting It All Together